AmiriHayes/Airfoil_Efficiency/README.md

 Employs information about the aircraft and airfoil is used for to determine fuel efficiency.
 This is accomplished through the use of kinematic equations using forces such as thrust, drag, lift and weight.
 This information is then combined with the fuel usage of the aircraft
 and velocity of the aircraft to compare the distance travelled per gallon for two airfoils with different coeeficients of lift and drag.

+This code was developed by Amanda Butler, Mattia Butera, Amiri Hayes, Evan Schaffer, Niti Sinha and Jay Kapasiawala.